builde7b0b/WebGL-Portfolio/README.md

-# Scrollable 3D Animation with Three.js
+# Portfolio Website with Scrollable 3D Animation using Three.js

-3D THREE JS WEBSITE
+## Description

-Uses Three.js Javascript Library to create a 3D Portfolio Website, it also features WebGL and a Scrolling Animation.
-Uses CSS Grid for the main Content.
-The avatar image is a 3D Cube that rotates as we scroll down along with a huge 3D Ring that rotates continuously.
-There's a rotating moon animation as well as some stars throughout.
+This repository contains code for a production-ready portfolio website that showcases a scrollable 3D animation using the Three.js library.
+The website features WebGL, CSS Grid, and a unique scrolling animation.
+The avatar image is a 3D cube that rotates as the user scrolls down, along with a large 3D ring that rotates continuously.
+Additionally, the website includes a rotating moon animation and stars throughout.

 Three.js Docs https://threejs.org/
 WebGL Overview https://youtu.be/f-9LEoYYvE4